 |SPECIAL NOTE: Students may never exceed 25 hours when classes are in session and the student employee is enrolled in classes.
 Supervisors should take special care to ensure that students who have multiple jobs do not exceed the maximum limit of work hours.
 If the 40 hour limit is exceeded, the last department that hired the student will be responsible for obtaining approval and identifying funds to pay the student overtime in accordance with University Policy #60.
 May work up to 40 hours during semester breaks and holidays if he/she is not taking summer classes but is registered for classes in the upcoming semester.|

 Each student worker must be paid at least the federal minimum wage rate.
 Justification for paying students more than $1 above minimum wage must be written on the hourly hiring form for Non Work-Study employment.
-A student’s pay is established via a hiring form and processed through the Center for Career and Professional Development for the dates listed on the hiring form or until the student has been terminated from the position (See Termination of Employment for more information).
-If a supervisor wishes to change a wage rate, he/she must complete the Hourly Change Form and submit it to the Center for Career and Professional Development for review and approval.
+A student’s pay is established via a hiring proposal in Talent Management and processed through Human Resources & Payroll.
+All hiring proposals must include a start and end date.

 Timesheets are due every other week as noted by the bi-weekly payroll schedule.
-Students who fail to submit 3 timesheets in one semester will be terminated from their position.
-Supervisors who miss 3 approval deadlines in one academic year will lose their approver status.
-Read more.
+Students who fail to submit three timesheets in one semester will be terminated from their position.

-All job descriptions are subject to review by the Offices of Human Resources, Payroll, and The Center for Career and Professional Development.
-Determinations regarding whether the work to be performed by the student is subject to FLSA regulations will be made on the specific job description and duties rather than job title.
-Students who perform services that are closely tied to the institution’s educational program and are designed to enhance the overall educational experience may be considered for an Educational Stipend (See Educational Stipend Policies and Procedures).
-Students who perform work that has limited educational value and does not directly relate to the institution’s educational/instructional program should be regarded as employees and are governed by Fair Labor Standards Act (FLSA) and North Carolina Wage and Hour Act regulations.
+All job descriptions are subject to review by Human Resources & Payroll.
+Determinations regarding whether the work to be performed by the student is subject to FLSA regulations will be made based on the specific job description and duties rather than job title.
+Students who perform services that are closely tied to the institution’s educational program and are designed to enhance the overall educational experience may be considered for an Educational Stipend.
+Students who perform work that has limited educational value and does not directly relate to the institution’s educational/instructional program should be regarded as employees and are governed by the Fair Labor Standards Act (FLSA) and North Carolina Wage and Hour Act regulations.

-A student worker who is no longer actively working should be separated from the payroll by submitting an hourly change form.
-When a student worker separates from employment, the supervisor is responsible for submitting this paperwork.
-Paperwork must be submitted to Carrie Hachadurian, Student Employment Specialist located in the Center for Career and Professional Development, via campus mail (205 Killian Annex) fax (828.227.7344) or email (email@example.com) by the dates specified on the bi-weekly payroll schedules.
+A student worker who is no longer actively working should be separated from the payroll via an Hourly Change Formor Educational Stipend Change Form.
+When a student worker separates from employment, the supervisor is responsible for submitting the appropriate form.
 Students may not be re-hired for the same position after being terminated in the same semester.